 Genealogists researching old court records generally expect to find records like deeds, probate files and trial proceedings.
-In our Courthouse Research Made Easy Family Tree University course (running May 23-June 27), you’ll learn about these and other, lesser-known, ancestor records you can find at the courthouse.

 I was lucky to discover an interesting one by chance, and it told me a lot about a few days in the life of my third-great-grandfather Thomas Frost, a carpenter.
 Even luckier, the record was online.